Back to Species Pages

 • Sunlit logs, exposed branches, warm rocks, or regular perch sites used for scanning

-• Protected habitat blocks within cliffs, bridges, barns, culverts, and open feeding airspace fit Cliff Swallow because Mud-Cup Return needs the exact setting where colonial nesting can work.
+• Protected habitat blocks within native range keys: north_america.
+Cliffs, bridges, barns, culverts, and open feeding airspace fit Cliff Swallow because Mud-Cup Return needs the exact setting where colonial nesting can work.
 The habitat supplies food, cover, and repeated cues, so the animal’s lesson feels rooted in place rather than pasted onto it.

 • Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.